awsdocs/aws-doc-sdk-examples/javascript/example_code/s3/ReadMe.md

 ## Purpose

-This example using a Node.js function to generate a pre-signed URL that uploads a file to an S3 bucket.
+This example uses a Node.js function to generate a pre-signed URL that uploads a file to an S3 bucket.
 A pre-signed URL is signed with the creator's credentials, and enables users who don’t have permission to directly run AWS operations in your account.

 ## Prerequisites